sovai-research/open-investment-datasets/README.md

 ## 📚 Datasets

 The price is for commercial usage of lagged data.
-If you are an academic ignore it.
-For commercial access to all the real-time datasets and analytics available on docs.sov.ai, I recommend you subscribe to the $285 p/m package, you can save as much as 90% of the costs.
+If you are an academic ignore it, simply download your data from Huggingface!

 | Emoji | Dataset | Description | Documentation | Price (per month) |
 |-------|---------|-------------|---------------|-------------------|